afnleaf/pkautocalc/README.md

 ## todo

 ### backend
-- figure out no damage moves
 - is there any way to multithread the calculation?
-- tera defense
+- ring target?
+- update @smogon/calc using github repo, npm is not updated

 ### frontend
+- links to me
 - how to use
 - seperate XHKO
 - field conditions
 	- passed through frontend
 - make everything look nicer

 ### production
 - how?